utahplt/gtp-benchmarks/README.md

 The semi-automatic way:

-- Run `racket make-lattice.rkt <PATH-TO-BENCHMARK>`, this creates a directory with all typed/untyped configurations of the benchmark.
+- Run `racket utilities/make-configurations.rkt <PATH-TO-BENCHMARK>`, this creates a directory with all typed/untyped configurations of the benchmark.
 - Go to one of the new directories, run `main.rkt`